 - 4.3.1.
 The social issues of the area are varied and complex and no single plan or approach will adequately address these issues.
 The PEICID coordinates it's social intervention actions with the various NGO's and social improvement organisations in the area to assist in the development of a comprehensive strategy for addressing social issues in conjunction with the City of Cape Town, all relevant social welfare organisations and institutions.
 Social intervention and development can only be achieved by offering unemployed and/or homeless people an alternative. - 4.3.2.
 Through the development of pro-active programmes to create work opportunities for homeless people certain NGOs have presented the opportunity to direct their work programmes to include cleaning and maintenance services to CIDs.
-These partnerships between CIDs and NGOs create a more cost-effective approach to the provision of a "top-up" service to the municipal cleaning services when large area clean-ups or specific maintenance tasks are required.

-4.3.3.
-Resource Allocation

-- Although the social upliftment programme for the PEICID could not be executed as intended, several temporary job opportunities were created for cleaning and maintenance staff members recruited from the MES.
+These partnerships between CIDs and NGOs create a more cost-effective approach to the provision of a "top-up" service to the municipal cleaning services when large area clean-ups or specific maintenance tasks are required. - 4.3.3.
+Resource Allocation - Although the social upliftment programme for the PEICID could not be executed as intended, several temporary job opportunities were created for cleaning and maintenance staff members recruited from the MES.

-Actual expenditure compared with the projected expenditure of the financial year that is the subjectmatter of this annual report (referred to below as "2022/2023")
+Actual expenditure compared with the projected expenditure for (1) the financial year preceding the current reporting period and (2) the financial year that is the subject-matter of this annual report (referred to below as "2023/2024")

-Service/ Project 2022/2023

-components Projected Expenditure Actual Expenditure (Over)/ Under Expenditure

-Social Services R 15 000 R 14 625 R 375
+Service/ Project 2022/2023 2023/2024 components Projected Expenditure Actual Expenditure (Over)/Under Expenditure Projected Expenditure Actual Expenditure (Over)/Under Expenditure Social Services R 15 000 R 14 625 R 375 R 15 900 R 9 100 R 6 800